CedricAllain/dripp/README.md

 > When run in parallel with 40 CPU, takes approximately

-To get the results on `mne.somato` dataset
+To get the results on `mne.somato` dataset (figures 5, A.3, A.4 in paper)

 ```
 python eval_somato.py